donno2048/yt2mp4/README.md

                     - PLAYLIST_ID
  - the second argument is the API key
  - the third is the extension, the default value is 'mp4'
- - the last one is the fps, the default value is 60
+ - the fourth one is the fps, the default value is 60
+ - the last one is the binary path to the geckodriver
 '''
 ```